Destinations, Missouri, Travel, USA

 Kemper Museum of Contemporary Art exhibits

-Kemper Museum of Contemporary Art spider sculpture
+A spider sculpture outside the Kemper Museum of Contemporary Art

 For our brunch, we decided on the Westport Cafe and Bar, a French-American bistro with great reviews.
 We both ordered the Croque Madame, mine with wilted kale and Michael’s with fries.
 They both came with a mimosa, bellini, bloody mary, coffee, or soft drink.
-I was underwhelmed, as my eggs were very underdone (lots of raw egg whites).
-They offered to replace the sandwich but forgot the bechamel on the new one.
-I’m hoping these flukes were due to the busy brunch hour, but it was pretty disappointing.

-Croque Madame at Westport Cafe and Bar
+Two Croque Madames at Westport Cafe and Bar

 After brunch, we scurried over to the American Jazz Museum ($10 each).
 Though the location is small, there is a lot of interactive content and you could spend hours reading, watching, and listening.
 The museum is adjacent to the Negro Leagues Baseball Museum, and there is also a combination ticket available (update: it appears the combination ticket may no longer be available).
 The museum wasn’t busy, which gave us plenty of time to leisurely explore.